wzWang1991/TCP-Protocol-implementation/README.md

 	Total bytes sent: Calculate size of all packets, including FIN packet.
 	Segment sent: Calculate how many packets should be sent, including FIN packet.
 	Segments retransmitted: Calculate how many packets were retransmited, including FIN packet.
 If we transmit a packet 3 times before we received a ACK, it will be counted as 2 times retransmission.

+- File receiving and writing

+	The receiver will verify if there is a file with a name which it want to use as its receive file name.
+So you may need to delete the file if there exists.

+- Establish of TCP connection

+	Only when receiver receives first packet from sender will it try to connect to sender.

 - Excpetion of proxy